Cellular 25

 Wireless Heritage

-This is the first of a series of articles written by engineers who have been actively involved in the radio industry over the past fifty years.
+This is a series of articles written by engineers who have been actively involved in the radio industry over the past fifty years.

 Lancashire Constabulary's Developments in Mobile Communications